 Halloween is a time the stranger rules may seem lax but it’s important to remind your kids of a few basics – especially if you let them go out trick-or-treating alone.
 Remind them:

-- Not to go with anyone they’re approached by on the street.
+- Don’t go with anyone they’re approached by on the street.

-- Not to go near any cars and/or vans where people are offering them candy or asking for help to look for other children/animals.
+- Do not go near any cars and/or vans where people are offering them candy or asking for help to look for other children/animals.